thanos-io/thanos/docs/getting_started.md

 The compactor is not in the critical path of querying or data backup.
 It can either be run as a periodic batch job or be left running to always compact data as soon as possible.
 It is recommended to provide 100-300GB of local disk space for data processing.

 _NOTE: The compactor must be run as a **singleton** and must not run when manually modifying data in the bucket._

+# All-in-one example

+You can find one-box example with minikube [here](../kube/README.md).